arcs-njit-edu/Docs/docs/MIG/profile-comparison.md

 **When 3g.40gb is better**:<br>

-- You're training or fine-tuning a model that benefits from larger memory/cache
+- You're trainings or fine-tuning a model that benefits from larger memory/cache
 - You're running a single larger model or data batch
 - You want simpler code and fewer moving parts
 -->